 - In-class or small group support provided by the Maths and English departments during timetabled lessons in First Year

 - Timetabled Learning Support groups focusing on literacy, numeracy and study skills in Second and Third Year

 - Timetabled Learning Support groups focusing on English, Maths, Science and study skills in Fourth and Fifth Year

 - One-off or regular one-to-one appointments with a member of the Learning Support Department for pupils of all ages.

 Any pupil may make an appointment to speak to a member of the Learning Support Department by coming to the Learning Support Room at the top of Convent House.

 Parents or pupils may also email Mrs Boardman on email@example.com to initiate a discussion as to whether additional support or exam access arrangements may be needed.

 Examination access arrangements refer to any special arrangement that is made to enable a pupil to access examinations without being placed at a significant disadvantage compared to their peers.
 The most common access arrangement is the granting of 25% extra time to compensate for a pupil’s very slow reading, writing or processing speed.
 It is important to understand that in order to avoid conferring an unfair advantage, this and any other arrangement will only be granted to Lower School pupils in end of year exams if the school has clear evidence of need.

-If parents are considering commissioning such an assessment, it is important that they contact Mrs Boardman at the earliest opportunity so that she can liaise with the assessor in advance of the assessment and ensure that any assessment data can be used by the school in accordance with exam regulations.
+If parents are considering commissioning an assessment with an external assessor to use as evidence of need for exam access arrangements at GCSE or A-level, it is important that they contact Mrs Boardman at the earliest opportunity so that she can liaise with the assessor in advance of the assessment and ensure that any assessment data can be used by the school in accordance with exam regulations.